En bref

 CVG 5184 Construction Cost Estimating (3 units)

 General overview of construction cost estimating.
 Techniques and construction cost estimating process; Elements of project cost; Conceptual and detailed cost estimation methods; Risk assessment and range estimating; Work breakdown structure applied in building projects.
 Computer applications in building construction cost estimating and infrastructure projects.
+This course is equivalent to CIVJ 5184 at Carleton University.

 Course Component: Lecture